 Are you shipping packages that are difficult to transport?
 Unless you have to ship items in oddly shaped, large packages that weigh a ton, you should avoid irregular shipping packages.
 You should invest in a postage scale to plan for costs and purchase shipping labels according to weight and dimensions.

-If you’re using boxes that are unnecessarily big for the items you ship, you’ll also pay more because of the additional space that the package takes up in transport.
-This is because larger boxes also create larger dimensional weight.
+If you’re using unnecessarily big boxes for the items you ship, you’ll also pay more because of the additional space that the package takes up in transport.
+Larger containers also create more significant dimensional weight.

 5. Try Prepaid Shipping Labels

 You can use the labels anytime, so as soon as your order is ready to ship, you already have a label ready to go.
-However, this only works if you mostly ship orders containing the same dimensions and weight, or if you know this information ahead of time for a large number of orders.
+However, this only works if you mainly ship orders containing the same dimensions and weight or if you know this information ahead of time for many orders.